rafal-szypulka/grafana-ibm-apm/README.md

 [Changelog](changelog.md)

 > Version 0.9 includes a couple of new features (see [Changelog](changelog.md)) and dashboards created with older version of the IBM APM Grafana plugin may be not fully compatible.
-You may need to fix or recreate some of the table and snglestat panels.
+You may need to fix or recreate some of the table and singlestat panels.

 > You may be also interested in [Prometheus exporter for ITM](https://github.com/rafal-szypulka/itm_exporter).